+handbook and evaluate the the Board or on

+pertinent adequacy and the Committee's

+accounting effectiveness of own initiative ,

+standards, legal the Company's and

+and regulatory internal control management's

+requirements. system, response thereto.

+including

 Perform financial

 oversight reporting

 financial control and

 management information

 functions technology

 specifically in the security;

-areas of Review all
+Review all

+,

 managing credit, interim and

 market, liquidity, annual financial

 operational, statements

 legal and other before

 risks of the submission to

 Company, and the Board;

 crisis Ensure that the

 management. accounting and

 auditing

 processes,

 practices and

 methods of the

 Company

 comply with

 Philippine and

 internationally-

 accepted

 standards;

 Develop a

 transparent

 financial

 management

 system that will

 ensure the

 integrity of

 internal control

 activities

 throughout the

 Corporation

 through a step-

 by-step

 procedures and

 policies

 handbook that

 will be used by

 the entire

 organization;

 and Supervise

 Management in

 Management's

-formulation of

-rules and

-procedures on

-financial

-reporting and

-internal controls

-in accordance
+ge